Pat-Lafon/Cobb_Artifact/README.md

 # You may need to run `eval $(opam env)` again inside of the running image
 ```

-Alternatively the docker image can be build from a base image that we also
+Alternatively the docker image can be built from a base image that we also
-supply(which contains just opam and Z3 which has a higher Ram requirement).
+supply (which contains just opam and Z3 which has a higher Ram requirement).
 The
 base image can be built with the `base_z3_dockerfile` if preferred, otherwise:
 ```sh
 docker load < <(gunzip -c opam-z3.tar.gz)